JuKu/ts-connect-backend/README.md

 ## Install MongoDB

-You can install your mongodb with `apt-get install mongodb-org`
+You can install your mongodb with `apt-get install mongodb-org`.\
+Alternatively you can also create a MongoDB instance in Cloud, with MongoDB Atlas.
+There is also a free tier with max.
+512MB storage, which you can use for testing.

+# Start the server

+Run this command in shell:\
+`npm run start`